 Within the context of higher education, intersectionality has primarily been used to study outcomes and experiences of undergraduate and graduate students.
 However, several scholars have applied the principle of intersectionality to examine disparities in faculty hiring and tenure promotion processes, professional expectations, and the efficacy of initiatives promoting faculty diversity.
-Existing literature shows that women of color in academia face unique challenges in the field including high teaching and service loads, ambiguous standards for tenure promotion, and a lack of culturally responsive mentorship (Corneille et al. 2019).
+Research shows that women of color in academia face multiple challenges in the field including high teaching and service loads, ambiguous standards for tenure promotion, and a lack of culturally responsive mentorship (Corneille et al. 2019).
 Women faculty of color also face increased scrutiny from their colleagues and administrators.
-In qualitative studies of women faculty of color’s experiences with microaggressions in the workplace, respondents reported having had their professional qualifications and quality of work questioned as well as being presumed incompetent by students, colleagues, and incompetent (Gutiérrez y Muhs et al. 2012; Young and Anderson 2021).
+In qualitative studies of women faculty of color’s experiences with microaggressions in the workplace, respondents reported having had their professional qualifications and quality of work questioned as well as being presumed incompetent by students, colleagues, and administrators (Gutiérrez y Muhs et al. 2012; Young and Anderson 2021).
 Further, interventions aimed at promoting diversity in faculty hiring and retention often neglect to account for intersectional factors.
 In practice, these initiatives tend to primarily benefit white women over men and women of color (Hunt et al. 2012; Liu, Brown, and Sabat 2019).

 Blake (2022) applied the principle of intersectionality in their qualitative study of [Insert number of couples studied] academic couples undergoing the dual career hiring process at Association of American Universities (AAU) institutions.
 All couples interviewed were heterosexual and both partners were racially minoritized, shedding light on how gendered dynamics occur within racial groups.
-Findings revealed that most women interviewed made sacrifices in institutional and departmental and tenure status in accepting dual career offers with their partner, while none of the couples accepted offers that disadvantaged men’s careers with respect to fit or tenure status.
+Findings revealed that most women interviewed made career sacrifices in accepting dual career offers with their partner, while none of the couples accepted offers that disadvantaged men’s careers with respect to fit or tenure status.
 For example, one couple’s move required the woman to accept a position at an institution that did not align with her career interests (a research university rather than her preferred liberal arts university), leaving her institution which was more progressive and inclusive of women and people of color for an institution described as “very conservative” and “very White” (2022:125).
 In addition to this, she was placed in a department in a different field than the one she was trained in due to the institution not having a department in her area of expertise.
-[Insert other examples of gender & race intersecting in faculty hiring/promotion/careers] These observations illustrate both the gendered and racialized concessions that women of color in academia are often expected to make.
+[Insert other examples of gender & race intersecting in faculty hiring/promotion/careers] These observations illustrate the gendered and racialized concessions that women of color in academia can be expected to make.

+Social science scholars have raised some concerns with the intersectional framework.
 In her article Re-thinking Intersectionality, Nash (2008) identified four main paradoxes within intersectional literature.
 First, the theory is criticized for using Black women as the "prototypical intersectional subjects" (2008:4) to exemplify the shortcomings of feminist and anti-racist scholarship.
 In turn, Black women in intersectional theory are often positioned as a “theoretical wedge” (2008:8) rather than real people with real lived experiences.
 This exemplification also flattens Black women into a monolithic entity and does not honor the varied experiences and social positionings within this group.
 Second, the concept of “intersectional” is often vaguely defined and leaves unanswered the question of who is intersectional.
 Because of the theory’s focus on Black women’s experiences, it remains unclear whether all identities are considered intersectional or only those that are multiply marginalized.
 For example, would a white woman or black man be considered to have an intersectional identity within this theoretical framework?
 Both subjects experience intersecting racial and gendered dimensions of identity, yet neither is multiply marginalized by this intersection.
-Existing intersectional scholarship provides contradicting conclusions to this important question (Ferguson 1998; Runyan 2018; Zack 2005).
+Scholars continue to debate this issue (Ferguson 1998; Runyan 2018; Zack 2005).